 - Holding a clear vision for your future vs. going with whatever you feel like in the moment and hoping it all works out

-- Knowing exactly what to offer and to whom vs. creating a million different customized offerings
+- Knowing exactly what to offer and vs. creating a million different customized offerings

-The problem is, clarity is not always so easy to come by, especially in the beginning stages of starting your business or when it’s time to make changes.
+The problem is, clarity is not always so easy to come by, especially in the beginning stages of starting your business.

 Why clarity in your business can be so elusive